 You are eligible to earn elective credit for all courses taken on an approved Tulane study abroad program as long as there is a matching discipline at Tulane.
 (For example, you would not receive elective credit for a Physical Education or Culinary Arts course because there is no equivalent department at Tulane.)
 Credit taken abroad can count towards your major or minor, but the awarding of major or minor credit is wholly at the discretion of the relevant Tulane academic department.
 The OSA strongly advises you to retain course materials, including syllabi, reading lists, papers and exams, and to closely coordinate with you major, minor and academic advisers prior to study abroad and during registration periods as much as possible in order to understand credit transfer requirements.

-You’re required to enroll in a minimum of 15 Tulane semester credit hours.
+You're required to enroll in the minimum courseload as determined by your host program or university.
+If your program does not indicate a minimum, Tulane requires you to enroll in a minimum of the equivalent of 12 Tulane semester credit hours in order to maintain full-time status.
 The number of courses you will take may depend on the number of credit hours of the course.
 Tulane sets no upper limit on the number of credit hours you can earn during a semester abroad, but your individual program or university may.